riggerthegeek/steeplejack/README.md

 # Installation

 You need NodeJS and NPM installed to install this.
-It's tested on NodeJS 0.8 and above, but should work on 0.6
+It's [tested](https://travis-ci.org/slash-dev-slash-null/steeplejack) on NodeJS 0.8 and above and on io.js

     npm install steeplejack